 Your website is where you capture leads, build credibility, and show off your expertise, not just photos, but proper service pages, FAQs, reviews, and location-based landing pages that help people find you in their exact town.

 Socials can start the conversation.
-Your website closes the sale.
+Your website closes the sale and get you the job.

 Not all websites are created equal and if you’re in a hands-on trade like joinery, carpentry, or restoration work, your site needs to do a lot more than just exist.
 It’s got to build trust, rank well, and actually bring in new jobs.

-Whether you’re crafting bespoke wardrobes or replacing rotten windows, here’s what separates a good trades website from one that just sits there gathering digital dust.
+Whether you’re crafting bespoke wardrobes or replacing rotten windows, here’s what separates a good trades website from one that just sits there gathering digital dust on page 10 of Google.

 Most people are finding you on their phones, often while pacing the kitchen or parked in a layby.
 If your site takes forever to load, they’ll bounce straight to the next one.
 Google’s research shows that if your website takes more than 3 seconds to load, over half of users will leave immediately.
 That’s a lot of potential quotes lost to poor hosting or oversized images.

 You’re not trying to rank nationwide (unless you are, in which case, good on you).
 You want to appear when someone nearby searches for “joiner in Canterbury” or “kitchen fitter Tunbridge Wells”.
 That means your site should be packed with references to your service areas, postcodes, and town names.
-Local landing pages are your best friend here.
+Local landing pages are your best friend here, ideally one for every location you serve.

 It’s no good saying “we offer unique design solutions” if what you really do is timber window restoration or bespoke alcove cabinetry.
 Use terms that your customers are actually typing into Google.
-Phrases like “timber windows”, “fitted wardrobes”, “Accoya doors”, and “sash window repair Kent” help your site get picked up by search engines for exactly the kind of jobs you want.
+Phrases like “wooden windows”, “fitted modern wardrobes with a large mirror”, “Accoya doors”, and “window repair Kent” help your site get picked up by search engines for exactly the kind of jobs you want.

 Don’t assume people will hunt around for your number.
 You need big, bold, obvious ways to contact you: